 PHOTO Lillian Gould with father and extended family (~1960)

 - Edward (Eddie) Kovitz was born on 3 June 1922 in Superior, Wisconsin.
 He married Frieda.
+Eddie enlisted in the US Army Air Corps on 20 July 1942.
 On 8 June 1943, he died as an aviation cadet in a plane crash near Eureka, Texas.

 DOCUMENTS • PHOTO Newspaper reports of Edward Kovitz' death and photo of his gravestone